bakirillov/bakirillov/README.md

 # Hi there, I'm Bogdan A. Kirillov 👋

-## PhD Student in Computational Biology, Machine Learning Developer.
+## PhD in Life Sciences, Machine Learning Developer.
 - 🔭 I’m currently working on several Computational Biology projects
 - 🌱 I’m currently learning how to model a living system with PDEs
 - 💬 Ask me about how to build a Machine Learning-powered MVP for your startup